AdobeDocs/audience-manager.de-DE/help/using/reference/aam-time-zones.md

 ---

-# Zeitzonen in Audience Manager{#time-zones-in-audience-manager}
+# Time Zones in Audience Manager{#time-zones-in-audience-manager}

 Audience Manager verwendet koordinierte Weltzeit (UTC) für die gesamte Benutzeroberfläche.

-Sofern nichts anderes angegeben ist, sind alle Datumsangaben und Datumsbereiche, die Sie in der [!DNL Adobe][!DNL Audience Manager] Benutzeroberfläche auswählen können, [die koordinierte Weltzeit (UTC](https://www.timeanddate.com/worldclock/timezone/utc)).
-Wenn Sie z.
-B. Segmente zu Ihrem Ziel [erstellen,](../features/destinations/manage-destinations.md#segment-mappings) können Sie bei der Zuordnung von Segmenten zu Ihrem Ziel Mitternacht UTC anlegen.
-Dasselbe gilt für alle Daten in [!DNL Audience Manager].
+Unless otherwise specified, all the dates and date ranges you can select in the [!DNL Adobe] [!DNL Audience Manager] UI are [Coordinated Universal Time (UTC)](https://www.timeanddate.com/worldclock/timezone/utc).
+For example, in the [Create Destination](../features/destinations/manage-destinations.md#segment-mappings) flow, when mapping segments to your destination, the start and end date you select are midnight UTC.
+The same applies for all the dates in [!DNL Audience Manager].